Abasuba Community Peace Museum

-The Abasuba community Peace museum has stff within the rock art sites.
-The museum is also a research centre for students, doctors and professors and other related intellectuals wishing to study archaeological sites of the Lake Victoria region.
+The Abasuba Community Peace Museum organizes site stewardship and tours for the three pictograph sites located on Mfangano Island: Mawanga Cave, Kwitone Rock Shelter, and Kakiimba Rock Shelter.
+The museum is also a research centre for students, doctors, and other researchers interested in studying the archaeological sites of the Lake Victoria region or other topics related to the Abasuba People.

-Rock art heritage has posed special challenges in attracting attention and visitors.
-These include inaccessible and unrecorded sites, little research or information and lack of protection against vandalism, and uncontrolled tourism.
-Managed tourism in the Suba District has the potential to create jobs and have a positive impact on the local economy.
-This helps to improve the pride and unique heritage found at the area.

 In 2007, TARA received a grant from the Kenyan Tourism Trust Fund (TTF) to increase awareness of rock art, to promote rock art for tourism and to conserve and develop sites in a way that will lead to improving the quality of life in Suba District and expand the museum's reach.
 As a result, a larger museum opened in 2008.

 Governing structure

 The Abasuba Community Peace Museum is managed by the Curator, and overseen by board members representing the various communities in Suba District.